skip to content

 administrator@hps.cam.ac.uk

-We endeavour to take all students who make HPS their first choice; if we are oversubscribed places are offered to current NST Part IB HPS students based on examination performance.
-Non-Part IB NST students will be asked to submit a 300-word statement prior to an interview with one of the Department's teaching officers describing their academic background and explaining why they want to take Part II HPS.
+We try to take all students who make HPS their first choice, but if we are oversubscribed places are offered to current NST Part IB HPS students based on examination performance.
+Non-Part IB NST students will be asked to submit a 300-word statement describing their academic background and explaining why they want to take Part II HPS, in addition to a brief interview with one of the Department's teaching officers.
 Students wishing to transfer from other Triposes must arrange for their DoS to write a letter of support to the Head of Department, including a breakdown of their examination results.

 Pathology